 The difference between photochromic lenses and ordinary color lenses is that photochromic lenses can change from light to dark depending on the amount of ultraviolet light.
 This feature offers great comfort to eyeglass wearers.Photochromic lenses come with built-in anti-scratch, and 100% UV protection.

-Transitions ® VI Lenses are brand photochromic lenses, which contain patented photochromic dyes.
+Transitions ® VII Lenses are brand photochromic lenses, which contain patented photochromic dyes.
 They are the smartest choice for your everyday lenses offering everything you need in a corrective lens:

 • Visual acuity